AOL, Microsoft lure advertisers with TV-style shows

-NEW YORK/LOS ANGELES (Reuters) - Technology powerhouses like Microsoft Corp and AOL Inc are flexing their muscles as storytellers, parading TV network-style shows before advertisers at an annual digital content showcase in New York next week.
+NEW YORK/LOS ANGELES, April 23 (Reuters) - Technology powerhouses like Microsoft Corp and AOL Inc are flexing their muscles as storytellers, parading TV network-style shows before advertisers at an annual digital content showcase in New York next week.

 With an eye on the big bucks such shows can command, Microsoft will trot out a soccer reality show called “Every Street United.”
 Sony Corp’s digital network Crackle will serve up Jerry Seinfeld’s “Comedians in Cars Getting Coffee” and AOL is presenting a documentary drama about five New Yorkers called “Connected.”